Yahyak-05/IT-TroubleShooting-Lab/README.md

 ## 🌐 Overview

 This repository contains common IT support and helpdesk troubleshooting scenarios that technicians frequently encounter in enterprise environments.
-Each scenario includes the problem, troubleshooting process, resolution steps, and suggested screenshots that can be used to document the issue in a homelab or portfolio project.
+Each scenario includes the problem, troubleshooting process, resolution steps, and  screenshots.

 The objective is to demonstrate structured troubleshooting, proper documentation, and familiarity with tools commonly used in IT support roles such as Active Directory, Windows networking utilities, Event Viewer, Services, and Microsoft Outlook.